-The guitar neck is checked and adjusted to insure that it is true and straight to insure proper alignment on all axis.
-This step insures proper action and allows for more accurate and easier guitar tuning, playing and set-up in the following steps.
+The guitar neck is checked and adjusted to ensure that it is true and straight to insure proper alignment on all axis.
+This step ensures proper action and allows for more accurate and easier guitar tuning, playing and set-up in the following steps.

 2. Inspect and Lube the guitar tuning gears.